kartha01/IBMPartnerDemo/Data.md

 1. Click on the *Services* icon to get to the services catalog.
 1. Go to the Data Virtualization tile, you see to "Provision Instance".
 1. Click on "Provision Instance".
 1. Then click "Configure".
-For this Cloud Pak for Data on ROKS, the semaphores are already configured, so make sure to uncheck the box to the left of `Set up semaphore parameters for Data Virtualization automatically`, otherwise the provision can fail.
+For this Cloud Pak for Data on ROKS, the semaphores are already configured, so make sure to uncheck the box to the left of `Set up semaphore parameters for Data Virtualization automatically`, otherwise the provision can fail.Click *Configure*.
+1. Select the number of nodes and cores to allocate.
+For a demo system defaults are enough.  ***Note:*** depending on how many node you have in your worker pool, this could fail provisioning with a not enough resource message.
+If you configure a default 3 16/64 workers and install all of the services, this message can appear.
+Resizing your worker pool to 4 will get you around this.
-1. ***Note to tom:*** Make sure your change the storage classes from `default` to `ibmc-file-gold-gid`
+1. Make sure your change the storage classes from `default` to `ibmc-file-gold-gid`.
+Choosing default could cause a failure.
 1. Once complete, you will see Data Virtualization under the Collect area on the left table of contents.
 From here you can add data sources or pointers to file folders.
+**Note:** I have not yet tested this with local file folders.

 ## Set up Watson Studio or Watson Machine Learning
 1. If you pick Watson Studio or Watson Machine Learning tiles, there will be no actions to take.